Ralph — AI Guide Dog

 - Divide view into 5 columns

-- Detect objects in each column
+- Detect and identify objects in each columns

-- Estimate the distance between the robot and the object
+- Estimate distance to each object

-- Navigate the robot to the path
+- Control the robot's motors to follow the safe path

 Features